p4ali/Notes/js/angular.md

 $watch(watchFn, watchAction, deepWatch)

-// An alternative sitting in the mid-ground of deep watch and shallow watch.
+// An alternative, which is a sort-of mid-ground between deep watch and shallow watch.
 $watchCollection(watchFn, watchAction)

 //e.g. to deregister after finish